 DOT Agency Specific Covered Employees

 It is important to understand that covered employees are defined differently under each agency.
-Each DOT agency is a specific mode of transportation, certainly differences between truck drivers and employees of airlines.
+Each DOT agency is a specific mode of transportation, certain differences between truck drivers and employees of airlines.
 DOT drug and alcohol testing should always be performed only on DOT covered employees.
-If the employee is not DOT covered and/or not performing DOT safety sensitive functions, then the testing should be Non-DOT.
+If the employee is not DOT covered and/or not performing DOT safety-sensitive functions, then the testing should be Non-DOT.
 Mixing up DOT and Non-DOT testing can cause serious compliance programs and potential exposure to liability.

 Federal Motor Carrier Safety Admin (FMCSA) Covered Employees

 Employees working on public roads meeting the following criteria are FMCSA covered employees.
 These are employees who:

 A commercial motor vehicle (CMV) is then defined as a vehicle:

 With FMCSA there is only one category of covered employee which is Driver.

 There are nine categories of covered employees that perform safety-sensitive functions under FAA regulations, and these include subcontractors at any tier.
 These are:

 Covered Employee Category (nine categories): Flight Crewmember; Flight Attendant; Flight Instructor; Aircraft Dispatcher; Aircraft Maintenance and preventive maintenance; Ground Security Screener; Aviation Screener; Air Traffic Controller; Operations Control Specialist